How to Give Your Pets a Safe and Happy Halloween

 - Before the trick-or-treating starts, put your pets in a quiet room where they will be safe from all the Halloween activity.

 - Even if you are just having friends over for a Halloween party, keep your pets away from the festivities in their safe room.
 Masks and costumes change how people look and smell to a pet, so even familiar people may become frightening.

 - When going out trick-or-treating, leave your dog at home.
-Dogs can be easily excited by the Halloween commotion, and a bite or lost dog will quickly end the evening’s fun.
+Dogs can be easily excited by the Halloween commotion, and a bite or a lost dog will quickly end the evening’s fun.

 The top Halloween hazards for pets are escaping and being poisoned.
 Both animal shelters and veterinarians see a spike in their business during the Halloween season.

-Keep treats out of reach
+Stow treats out of pets' reach

 - After you've let your pets out of their safe room, place treats safely in a high cabinet secured with a lock or child-safety latch.
-Many foods, such as chocolate, gum, and xylitol (a sweetener used in many foods) are hazardous to them.
+Many foods, such as chocolate, gum and xylitol (a sweetener used in many foods) are hazardous to them.

 - Keep treats away from your children unless you are observing them.
 Children may make the harmful mistake of sharing with their four-legged friends.